weymann/OH3-MyBMW-Drops/README.md

 ##### Vehicle Status Raw Data

 The _raw data channel_ is marked as _advanced_ and isn't shown by default.
-It targets towards advanced users to derive even more data out of BMW API replies.
+Target are advanced users to derive even more data out of BMW API replies.
 As the replies are formatted as JSON use the [JsonPath Transformation Service](https://www.openhab.org/addons/transformations/jsonpath/) to extract data for an item,

 | Channel Label             | Channel ID          | Type          | Description                                    |